Sixt/ja-micro/README.md

 ### Dependency Injection ###

-Dependency injection is heavily used in java-micro.
+Dependency injection is heavily used in Ja-micro.
 It is strictly supporting Guice.

 ### Service Integration Testing ###